Here are five tried-and-true ways to reduce your tax liability at tax time. Pay no more than you owe, or even increase your tax refund.

 Rethink filing status to boost your refund

-One of the first decisions you make when completing your tax return, your filing status, can affect your refund's size, especially if you're married.
+One of the first decisions you make when completing your tax return - choosing a filing status - can affect your refund's size, especially if you're married.
 While most married couples file jointly—approximately 96 percent do each year—a joint return is not always the most beneficial way to boost your refund.
-Married-filing-separately status requires more effort, but the time you invest offers tax savings under the right circumstances.
+Married Filing Separately status requires more effort, but the time you invest offers tax savings under the right circumstances.
 Calculating your taxes both ways will point you in the higher refund direction.
-(When you use TurboTax, we’ll do this calculation for you and recommend the best filing status.)
+When you use TurboTax, we’ll do this calculation for you and recommend the best filing status.

 Don't shy away from tax deductions

 Did you know the miles you drive for charitable or medical purposes are deductible?
 If you itemize deductions, they’re worth 18 cents per mile for 2018.
 The medical miles are subject to an overall AGI threshold for total medical expenses, but the charity miles are fully deductible.
 So if you drove 50 miles per week to volunteer for a charity in 2018, that’s an additional $450 deduction!
 If you’re in the 22% tax bracket, that’s an extra $100 in your pocket.

 As with any deduction, good recordkeeping is a must.
 Nothing fancy is required – even a spiral notebook in your glove compartment where you track the date, miles, and medical or charitable purpose of each trip is fine.
 Also keep track of monetary donations and the market value of any in-kind donations such as clothing and household goods.
 Be sure you also track the dollars you spend in order to do charity work.
 For example, when you bake for a fund-raiser the cost of your ingredients can be deducted, though not the value of the time you spent baking.